WylinSpace/ROBOCON-SORFWARE-WORKSHOP---Basic-C-C-/README.md

 This chapter introduces the C and C++ programming languages, explaining syntax, and where they are used in robotics.

+**Why Learn C++:**
+1. Foundation of many modern languages
+- C / C++ is in everything!
+- C#, Java, Python, and more are influenced by C++!

+2. Teaches Logical and Structured Thinking
+- C / C++ is strict with syntax, if you had familliar with C / C++, learning other languages is VERY EASY!
+- Programming language have many, but logical thinking within is ALL THE SAME!

+3. Used in Embedded System, AI Performances Modules, Backend of Games
+- Arduino, STM32, and other microcontrollers use C/C++.
+- Robot Operating System (ROS) relies heavily on C++.
+- Even AI hardware like Raspberry Pi AI HATs are built on C++ backbones.
+- Master C++ make you advance than others in University!

+**Tools for Programming:**
+1. Integrated Development Environment (IDE)
+- VS Code – Lightweight, supports many languages with extensions.
+- Eclipse – Commonly used for Java, but supports C/C++ too.
+- IntelliJ IDEA – Professional IDE, powerful but heavier.

+2. Exclusive Programming Tools for C++/C
+- CodeBlocks - Beginner-friendly and easy to set up.
+- Dev-C++ - Simple, old but lightweight.

+3. Online Compiler
+- Programiz.com
+- Replit.com
+- OnlineGDB.com (WE ARE GOING TO USE IT TODAY!)

 </details>

 ---